-These Application Notes describes the steps to configure Session Initiation Protocol (SIP) Trunking between Swisscom SIP Trunk Service and an Avaya SIP enabled Enterprise solution.
+These Application Notes describe the steps to configure Session Initiation Protocol (SIP) Trunking between Tele2 SIP Trunk and an Avaya SIP-enabled enterprise solution.
 The Avaya solution consists of Avaya Aura[®] Session Manager, Avaya Session Border Controller for Enterprise and Avaya Communication Server 1000E.

-Swisscom is a member of the DevConnect SIP Service Provider program.
+Tele2 is a member of the DevConnect SIP Service Provider program.
 Information in these Application Notes has been obtained through DevConnect compliance testing and additional technical discussions.
 Testing was conducted via the DevConnect Program at the Avaya Solution and Interoperability Test Lab.